apcjlquesada/apcjlquesada-2025-06-June-ERPNext-Docker/README.md

 3. Follow codewithkarani steps.

-docker compose -p pwd -f docker-compose.yml up
+- docker compose -p pwd -f docker-compose.yml up

-Steps  to log into the Frappe Backend Docker container docker ps -a
+# Steps  to log into the Frappe Backend Docker container
+- docker ps -a
 - look for the ID of  (pwd-backend-1)
-- Replace <NAME> with the ID of  (pwd-backend-1)
+- Replace 'ID' with the ID of  (pwd-backend-1)
-- sudo docker exec -it <NAME> /bin/bash
+- sudo docker exec -it 'ID' /bin/bash